nashrahhaque/SD-MIAE/README.md

 The generated adversarial examples will be saved in the `results/` directory, organized by class label.
 Each adversarial image is saved as `sample_{j:02d}.png` within its respective class folder.

-This novel framework is built upon the work of [SD-NAE](https://openreview.net/forum?id=D87rimdkGd).
+This framework is built upon the work of [SD-NAE](https://openreview.net/forum?id=D87rimdkGd).